SinomthaMzamo/bhala-edolweni/README.md

 ## Core Features

-- **Add Entries**: Users can add new debtor entries via the command line or GUI.
+- **Add Entries**: Users can add new debtor entries.
-- **View Entries**: The application allows users to read and view all existing entries.
+- **View Entries**: The application allows users to view all existing entries and specific entries.
 - **Update Entries**: The application allows users to update existing entries
 - **Delete Entries**: The application allows users to delete settled debtor accounts